Louise Miller-Frost: Career

 Miller-Frost has had an extensive career as an executive in a range of organisations including SA Health, City of Port Adelaide Enfield, and City of Burnside.
-In 2017 she became chief executive of Catherine House Inc, a women’s homelessness service.
+In 2017 she became chief executive of Catherine House Inc, a women's homelessness service.
 In her time at Catherine House, she oversaw the implementation of National Disability Insurance Scheme funding at the non-profit.
-On 10 March 2020, she became chief executive of St Vincent de Paul Society SA as the Covid-19 pandemic hit.
+On 10 March 2020, she became chief executive of St Vincent de Paul Society SA as the COVID-19 pandemic hit.
 In May 2021, the South Australian government under Steven Marshall changed its funding model for homeless accommodation providers, which resulted in the St Vincent de Paul Society SA losing funding.
 Miller-Frost was critical of the Marshall government's plans, and expressed a desire for more social housing in the state.

 She has also sat on a number of boards, notably the Medical Board of Australia, Winston Churchill Memorial Trust, Animal Welfare League SA and as Chair of UnitingCare Wesley Bowden.
-She was also Co-Chair of the Adelaide Zero Project to end homelessness, and SA Co-Chair of Anti-Poverty Week in 2020 and 2021.
+She was also co-chair of the Adelaide Zero Project to end homelessness, and SA Co-chair of Anti-Poverty Week in 2020 and 2021.

 Politics

 Miller-Frost was preselected by the Australian Labor Party to run for Parliament in the seat of Boothby in the 2022 federal election.
 Boothby had been held by the Liberal Party of Australia since 1949, but in the 2019 federal election the margin had only been 1.4%.
-Incumbent Nicolle Flint chose not to run for re-election, meaning Miller-Frost's main opponents were the moderate Rachel Swift from the Liberal Party, and independent candidate Jo Dyer.
+Incumbent Nicolle Flint chose not to run for re-election citing a toxic workplace in her valedictory speech, meaning Miller-Frost's main opponents were Rachel Swift from the Liberal Party, and independent candidate Jo Dyer.
 Miller-Frost won the election, with Dyer conceding defeat on the night of the election and Swift conceding the following day.
 She is the 1,224th member of the House of Representatives, and the 14th Member for Boothby.

-She was appointed to the following committees: